Dziqha/AuthPress/README.md

 ## Tips

-* Gunakan `mode: "jwt"` untuk SPA atau mobile apps.
+* Use `mode: "jwt"` for SPAs or mobile apps.
-* Gunakan `mode: "session"` untuk website tradisional.
+* Use `mode: "session"` for traditional web applications.
-* Bisa kombinasi multi-provider OAuth.
+* Supports multiple OAuth providers at once.
-* JWT bisa dikustom `jwtExpiresIn` dan `jwtSecret`.
+* JWT can be customized via `jwtExpiresIn` and `jwtSecret`.
-* Semua route auth bisa dikelola dari satu array `routes` → clean & scalable.
+* All authentication routes can be managed from a single `routes` array → clean & scalable.

 ---

 ## License

 🛡️ AuthPress is released under the [MIT License](./LICENSE).